Riccata2010/wrap_ncurses/README.md

-"wrap_ncurses" is a library written in C++ that takes advantage of the powerful "ncurses" (new curses) library for drawing simple graphical interfaces on terminal.
+"wrap_ncurses" is a small library written in C++ that takes advantage of the powerful "ncurses" (new curses) library for drawing simple graphical interfaces on terminal.

 This project was born only for hobbies without any particular claim.